 Reports suggest that the study sheds light on Aurignacian culture prevalent among modern humans who lived nearly 43,000 to 33,000 years ago.

 The Excavation And Discovery

-The engraving found at site Abri Blanchard, bears a complex image of a wild cow with a surrounding row of dots and was discovered in the early part of the twentieth century.
+The engraving found at the site Abri Blanchard bears a complex image of a wild cow with a surrounding row of dots and was discovered in the early part of the 20th century.
 The anthropologists started a systematic exploration of the site in 2011 and got hold of the remaining deposits in 2012.

-The limestone slab bearing an image (Aurignacian art) of aurochs will throw light on the society of that era.
+The limestone slab bearing an image of the aurochs, an extinct wild cow, will throw light on the society of that era.
 Through this art, researchers can gauge the lives and mind of the people who lived in that era.

-White also says that the pattern fits really well in social geographical models where art and personal ornamentation are representative of the identity of social regional groups and also individuals.
+White also says that the pattern fits really well with social geographical models where art and personal ornamentation are representative of the identity of social regional groups and also individuals.

-Abri Castanet the sister site of Abri Blanchard was earlier excavated by White and his team and has been considered one of the oldest site in Eurasia that contains artifacts bearing human symbolism.
+Abri Castanet, the sister site of Abri Blanchard, was earlier excavated by White and his team and has been considered one of the oldest sites in Eurasia that contain artifacts bearing human symbolism.

-Many ancient personal ornaments, pierced shells, pierced animal teeth, soapstone beads and ivory, painting on a limestone slabs, engravings and more have been discovered from these sites.
+Many ancient personal ornaments, pierced shells, pierced animal teeth, soapstone and ivory beads, paintings on limestone slabs, engravings, and more have been discovered in these sites.

-The findings of the study have been published in a journal named Quaternary International.
+The findings of the study have been published in the journal Quaternary International.

 From Our Sponsor